ionixjunior/ionixjunior.dev/_i18n/en/_posts/2016-06-02-xamarin-forms-and-the-problems-you-should-avoid.markdown

 ---
 layout: post
-title:  "Xamarin.Forms e os problemas que você deve evitar"
+title:  "Xamarin.Forms and the problems you should avoid"
 date:   2016-06-02
 redirect_from:
     - /xamarin-forms-e-os-problemas-que-voce-deve-evitar
 ---

-<p class="intro"><span class="dropcap">E</span>stive no TDC Florianópolis 2016 que ocorreu nos dias 11, 12, 13 e 14 de maio, com a palestra Xamarin.Forms e os problemas que você deve evitar.
-Quem tiver interesse, os slides podem ser encontrados no Speaker Deck.</p>
+<p class="intro"><span class="dropcap">I</span> was at TDC Florianópolis 2016 which took place on May 11, 12, 13 and 14, with the lecture Xamarin.Forms and the problems you should avoid.
+Those interested, the slides can be found on Speaker Deck.</p>

-[Slides da apresentação][slides] e [trilha do evento][trilha].
+[Presentation slides][slides] and [event][trilha].

 [slides]: https://speakerdeck.com/ionixjunior/xamarin-forms-e-os-problemas-que-voce-deve-evitar
 [trilha]: http://www.thedevelopersconference.com.br/tdc/2016/florianopolis/trilha-xamarin